valeryan/vscode-phpsab/README.md

 Once phpcs is installed, you can proceed to install the vscode-phpsab plugin if it is not yet installed.

 > **NOTE:** This plugin can detect whether your project has been set up to use phpcbf via composer and use the project specific `phpcs & phpcbf` over the system-wide installation of `phpcs & phpcbf` automatically.
 This feature requires that both composer.json and composer.lock file exist in your workspace root or the `phpsab.composerJsonPath` in order to check for the composer dependency.
-If you wish to bypass this feature you can set the `phpsab.executablePathCS` and `phpsab.executablePathCBF` configuration settings.
+If you wish to bypass this feature see: `phpsab.snifferExecutablePath` and `phpsab.fixerExecutablePath`.

 > **NOTE:** `phpcbf` is installed along with `phpcs`.